What to Do If You Spot Fraudulent Activity and Transactions

 Once you’ve done everything you can to report the fraudulent activity on your account and protect yourself against future theft, there’s one final step you can take that will make it nearly impossible for anybody to steal your credit card information again.

-Mobile wallets such as Google Pay, Apple Pay and Samsung Pay offer consumers a safe way to use their credit cards online and in person.
+Mobile wallets such as Google Wallet, Apple Pay and Samsung Pay offer consumers a safe way to use their credit cards online and in person.
 When you use these methods, which are contactless, you do not share your credit card information with retailers or vendors.
 Instead, the mobile wallet tokenizes your information, which means that they assign a one-time token or code to the transaction.
 The token is the only information that the retailer or website receives and it works only for a single transaction.
 Someone could steal it but it would be useless to them.

 There’s no question that spotting fraudulent activity or transactions on your account is stressful and upsetting.
 However, if you follow the advice from our experts, you’ll be able to report the unauthorized activity, minimize your liability, protect your credit and shield yourself from future theft.